shulhi/books/type-driven-development-with-idris/Chapter-4-User-defined-data-types.md

 **Defining families of types**

 For `Vehicle`, there are two type definitions in one declaration (`Vehicle Pedal` and `Vehicle Petrol`).
 Dependent data types like `Vehicle` therefore referred as `families` of types, because you're defining multiple related types at the same time.
 The power source is an index of the `Vehicle` family.
 The index tells which `Vehicle` type we are referring to.

+- A _parameter_ is unchanged across the entire structure. i.e. every element of the vector has the same type
+- An _index_ may change across a structure. i.e. every subvector has different length